cowrie/cowrie/README.md

 Many people have contributed to Cowrie over the years.
 Special thanks to:

 * Upi Tamminen (desaster) for all his work developing Kippo on which Cowrie was based
-* Dave Germiquet (davegermiquet) for TFTP support, unit testes, new process handling
+* Dave Germiquet (davegermiquet) for TFTP support, unit tests, new process handling
 * Olivier Bilodeau (obilodeau) for Telnet support
 * Ivan Korolev (fe7ch) for many improvements over the years.
 * And many many others.